 Smith Partnership has offices in Derby, Burton Upon Trent, Leicester, Swadlincote and Stoke-on-Trent so you are never too far away from expert legal advice when you need it.
 As well as accessibility, we offer an approachable and responsive service whereby our dedicated solicitors are alway on hand to help.

-There are certain restrictions on trading under a similar name and, therefore, you should always take legal advice before setting up a new company or trading.
+There are certain restrictions on trading under a similar name when a company is placed into liquidation, therefore, you should always obtain legal advice before setting up a new company or trading.
+If you breach any of the restrictions, it is a criminal offence and you may be liable to a fine, imprisonment and/or both.

-There are different ways in which to place a company into an insolvency process and the cost will depend on a number of issues.
+There are different ways in which to place a company into an insolvency process and the cost will depend on the steps taken.
+We can provide advice on the different forms of insolvency and likely costs involved.

 If a company goes into liquidation, it is likely that the business will be closed and any employees will be made redundant.
 If a company goes into administration, the administrator may ask some employees to continue to work although, in most circumstances, there will be redundancies.
 In some cases, if the Company’s business is sold after the administration, the employees may be transferred to the new company.